When Leaders Fall for the Anchor Trap: How First Impressions Can Derail Sound Judgment

 A Common (and Costly) Pattern

-At one organization we know well, senior leadership regularly encountered challenges that demanded thoughtful, impartial decisions.
-However, one leader consistently fell into the trap of anchoring, reacting quickly to the first account of an issue, particularly if it was emotionally charged.
-Whether it was a complaint from an employee or a senior leader’s explanation, this individual often let the first version of events shape their decisions.
+In one organization we observed, senior leadership regularly faced challenges that required thoughtful, impartial decisions.
+Yet one leader often fell into the anchoring trap, reacting quickly to the first account of an issue, especially when it was emotionally charged.
+Whether it came from an employee or a senior leader, the initial version of events frequently shaped their decisions before other perspectives were considered and relevant facts were gathered.

 This habitual response led to quick judgments, with minimal follow-up or consideration of all the facts.
 The result was often an overreaction, misinformed actions, and a growing perception among staff that decisions were made based on first impressions rather than a thorough investigative process.